An expert food blogger’s guide to York dining

 Mannion & Co

 Make Mannion & Co the next stop on your tasting tour.
-This deli, bakery and bistro is located in the historic centre of the town and has a distinctly European feel, with tempting croissants, delicate fruit tarts, and artisan breads sitting alongside British classics like the humble sausage roll.
+This deli, bakery and bistro is located in the historic center of the town and has a distinctly European feel, with tempting croissants, delicate fruit tarts, and artisan breads sitting alongside British classics like the humble sausage roll.
 Say what you will about the Anglo/French relations, when it comes to afternoon tea we make a dream team.
 Order a sandwich platter or charcuterie board, take your pick from the extensive range of teas, and grab a table in the tiny garden hidden at the back.

 The House of Trembling Madness

 Not only does the House of Trembling Madness have one of the best pub names in the UK, it’s also got a hearty menu with delicious pub classics such as pies, stews and sharing platters complemented by some great traditional ale.
 The Medieval drinking hall contains part of the oldest Norman house in York, while the roof is supported by 800-year-old ship beams.
-Visit the pub late at night to enjoy the candlelit atmosphere with a sizeable mug of mulled wine.
+Visit the pub late at night to enjoy the candlelit atmosphere with a sizable mug of mulled wine.

 Have you ever eaten at a restaurant in York?
 Do you have any foodie tips for the city?